jeffcarp/braintree-react/README.md

 This is a React component that wraps the Drop-In integration from `braintree-web`.
 For issues and information concerning `braintree-web` in general, please [see that repo](https://github.com/braintree/braintree-web).

+> Disclaimer: `braintree-react` is not an official Braintree module.

 ## Install

 ```bash